-If you are a household employer, you must pay FUTA tax on wages that you paid to your household employees only if you paid cash wages of \$1,000 or more in any calendar quarter in 2013 or 2014.
+If you're a household employer, you must pay FUTA tax on wages that you paid to your household employees only if you paid cash wages of \$1,000 or more in any calendar quarter in 2016 or 2017.

-A household employee performs household work in a:
+A household employee performs household work in a: • Private home,

-- Private home,

-- Local college club, or

-- · Local chapter of a college fraternity or sorority.
+- Local college club, or - Local chapter of a college fraternity or sorority.

-Generally, employers of household employees must file Schedule H (Form 1040), Household Employment Taxes, instead of Form 940.
+Generally, employers of household employees must file Schedule H (Form 1040) instead of Form 940.

 However, if you have other employees in addition to household employees, you can choose to include the FUTA taxes for your household employees on Form 940 instead of filing Schedule H (Form 1040).
-If you choose to include household employees on your Form 940, you must also file Form 941, Employer's QUARTERLY Federal Tax Return; Form 943, Employer's Annual Federal Tax Return for Agricultural Employees; or Form 944, Employer's ANNUAL Federal Tax Return; to report social security, Medicare, and any withheld federal income taxes for your household employees.
+If you choose to include household employees on your Form 940, you also must file Form 941, Employer's QUARTERLY Federal Tax Return; Form 943, Employer's Annual Federal Tax Return for Agricultural Employees; or Form 944, Employer's ANNUAL Federal Tax Return; to report social security, Medicare, and any withheld federal income taxes for your household employees.
+See Pub.
+926 for more information.